F/X2: Plot

-That weekend, Neely and Silak meet at a mansion with a buyer and authenticator from the Mafia, who plan to return the coins to the Vatican.
-Meanwhile, Rollie uses special effects to dispatch the guards.
-Leo and Liz arrive and Leo gives her a gun, but he is disarmed by Liz, revealed to be an associate; he attempts to talk her down, but she panics and shoots him, and Neely takes her gun.
+That weekend, Neely and Silak meet at a large waterfront property to rendezvous with appraiser and an associate from the Mafia, who plan to return the medallions to the Vatican after compensating Silak a sum of $10,000,000.
+The mob does not condone crimes against the church and this is their way of giving back.
+Meanwhile, Rollie uses his special effect talents to dispatch the guards.
+Leo and Liz arrive and Leo gives her a gun for her safety.
+Leo surprises and confronts Silak, Neely, the appraiser and the mob associate inside the house.
+When he asks Liz to send in the backup she promised, she revealed to be an associate; he attempts to talk her down, but she panics and shoots him, and Neely takes her gun.
 Suddenly, explosions occur outside that set a guard ablaze.
-Neely and Silak grab the money and the coins from the guard and run to the helicopter, and Neely tries to double-cross and shoot Silak, but he finds that Liz's gun is loaded with blanks and is shot and killed by Silak.
+Neely and Silak grab the money and the medallions from the guard and run to the helicopter.
+Neely tries to double-cross and shoot Silak, but he finds that Liz's gun is loaded with blanks and is shot and killed by Silak.
 As Rollie prepares to pursue Silak's helicopter in a boat, an unharmed Leo reveals that he had discovered her involvement in the scheme when he saw her cat's name, Samson, and which was confirmed when the backup he told her to call never arrived.
 As police arrive, Leo and Rollie board the boat and pursue Silak.

-In the helicopter, Silak notices the helicopter flying haphazardly and realizes the pilot is Bluey, who leaps from the helicopter carrying the coins and the money.
-Rollie and Leo recover Bluey, the money, and the coins from the water, and Leo explains the Mafia's intentions with the coins to Rollie.
-The pair decide to return the coins themselves at a church in Rome.
+In the helicopter, Silak notices the helicopter flying haphazardly and realizes the pilot is Bluey, who leaps from the helicopter carrying the satchel of $10,000,000.
+Rollie and Leo recover Bluey, the money and Leo explains the Mafia's intentions with the medallions to Rollie.
+It is revealed that the guard who was set ablaze outside and then broke through the window where the appraiser was sitting switched the real medallions with duplicates, leaving Rollie and Leo now in possession of the real ones.
+The pair decide to return the medallions themselves to a collection plate in a church in Rome.